-- 13. Taking into account the difficult circumstances over the last few years in which many businesses have operated and survived, there is a need to sympathetically consider a one-time window for waiver of any penalty / prosecution action on payment of outstanding TDS dues by a particular date along with certain reasonable charges / levies so that the uncertainty regarding prosecution action is laid to rest in the minds of the businessmen so that they can focus on their businesses and consolidate / expand scales of operations and contribute to the economic growth of our Country. - 14.
-The window should broadly apply if the following is complied with within a defined time frame, viz., - TDS defaults are made good with payment of tax and interest (both for non-deduction / delays in deposit with government treasury etc) - TDS has already been deposited with applicable interest in full. - 15.
-The Board may consider giving a one-time waiver of penalty under section 221 of the Act or grant substantial waiver thereof.
-Further where even prosecution is launched under section 276B of the Act, taxpayers be allowed to compound their non-compliance by paying a much lesser compounding fee and charges (say not exceeding 10-20% of the TDS default amount) as against the amount payable as per extant compounding guidelines. - 16.
-Needless to add, those who still do not avail this window of opportunity, they can be visited with current severe financial and other consequences as per law. - 17.
-Even in the past, the CBDT had issued a Circular No. 685 dated 17 June 1994 wherein complete relief from penalty and prosecution proceedings was provided by the Government to employers who had defaulted in deducting TDS compliances under section 192 if they voluntarily come forward and pay whole of the tax and interest up to 6 years to avoid penalty and prosecution proceedings.
-Relevant extract of the Circular is enclosed as Annexure1.
+- 13. Taking into account the difficult circumstances in which many businesses have operated and survived, there is a need to sympathetically consider a one-time window for waiver of any penalty / prosecution action on payment of outstanding TDS dues by a particular date along with certain reasonable charges / levies so that the uncertainty regarding penalty / prosecution action is laid to rest in the minds of the businessmen thereby enabling businesses to focus on their businesses and consolidate / expand scales of operations.
+This will only result into more tax collections over a period of time and also contributing to the economic growth of our country. - 14.
+The window should broadly apply if the following is complied with within a defined time frame, viz., - TDS defaults are made good with payment of tax and interest (both for non-deduction / delays in deposit with government treasury etc) - TDS has already been deposited with applicable interest in full.

+- 15. The CBDT may consider giving a one-time waiver of penalty under section 221 of the Act or grant substantial waiver thereof.
+Further where even prosecution is launched under section 276B of the Act, taxpayers be allowed to compound their non-compliance by paying a much lesser compounding fee and charges as against the amount payable as per extant compounding guidelines. - 16.
+Needless to add, those who still do not avail this window of opportunity, they can be visited with the severe financial and other consequences as per the extant law. - 17.
+Even in the past, the CBDT had issued a Circular No. 685 dated 17 June, 1994 wherein complete relief from penalty and prosecution proceedings was provided by the Government to employers who had defaulted in deducting TDS or defaulted in depositing the same with the Government on time as required under section 192 if they voluntarily come forward and pay whole of the tax and interest up to 6 years to avoid penalty and prosecution proceedings.
+Relevant extract of the Circular is enclosed as Annexure 1.